What to Expect When Getting Braces

-To some kids, getting braces is thought of as a normal part of growing up.
-Maybe a sibling, cousin, or even friend has had braces before.
-Maybe they are even excited about customizing their own with different colored rubber bands.
+What should kids expect when getting braces?
+To some kids, getting braces might be a normal part of growing up.
+Maybe a sibling, cousin, or even a friend has had braces before.
+Maybe they’re even excited about customizing their own with different colored rubber bands.
 Other kids, who fear the dentist, may also fear getting braces.
-Thankfully, just knowing what to expect can make getting braces a much easier experience for all ages, because there isn’t an age limit for braces!
-See our blog called “Get it ‘Straight’ | Adults Need Braces Too to see what we mean.
+Thankfully, just knowing what to expect with braces can make the process a much easier experience for all ages.
+After all, there isn’t an age limit for braces!

 Before Getting Braces